Lectures: Tuesday 9 am, FAB 0.03 (2023)

 Introducing the module

-While Historiography I introduced students to key methodological and theoretical approaches in history writing from the Enlightenment to roughly the 1990s, Historiography II explores such themes from the 1990s to the present.
-However, unlike Historiography I, the 9 lectures/seminars do not proceed chronologically.
-Instead, each week focuses on a different important theme/theory/methodology which is currently hotly debated among academic historians.
-Each lecture is therefore presented by a member of staff specialised in the week’s theme.
-While each lecture will start off with a brief introduction into the historiography of the subject, the bulk of it will concentrate on the individual lecturer’s methodological and theoretical approach.
-Historiography II aims to offer students a clear idea of what is currently exciting and important in Anglo-American academic history writing.
-It will develop students’ abilities in study, research, and oral and written communication, through a programme of seminars, lectures and essay work.
-Students are encouraged to link their studies in Historiography II with their other second- and third-year modules.
-Historiographical knowledge will help students to choose a dissertation topic and supervisor in year 3.
+While Historiography I introduced students to key methodological and theoretical approaches in history writing from the Enlightenment to roughly the 1990s, Historiography II explores more recent approaches, ones that are still practiced in the discipline today.
+The nine lectures and seminars for this term do not proceed chronologically.
+Instead, each week focuses on a different theme, theory, or methodology which is currently debated among academic historians.
+Each lecture is presented by a member of staff specialised in the week’s theme.
+Each lecture will begin with an introduction to the approach and many lecturers will discuss their own engagements with it -- and why they have found it useful and exciting.
+Historiography II aims to offer students a clear idea of what is currently important in Anglo-American academic history writing.
+Through seminars, lectures and essay writing, the module will provide a framework for students to develop skills in researching, analysing and communication (written and oral).
+Students are encouraged to link their studies in Historiography II with their other second and final-year modules.
+The module may help students choose a dissertation topic and supervisor for year 3.

 Historiography, taught in the Department since 1968, has been designed to complement the learning which students will have done so far in their work in the Department, both in core and optional modules.
 For all students taking it, Historiography I and II provide an overview of ‘doing History’ from the later eighteenth-century to today.
 Both modules allow to understand the theories and methodologies, underpinning historical research and writing in the past and present.
 The central message of both modules is that the changing theories and methodology used in academic history writing since the 18th century are intellectual expressions of and engagements with the wider socio-cultural context of the time and place.
 The reconstruction of the historical ‘context’ of a historian or a particular piece of historical writing is therefore vital.
 All history writing, past and present, necessarily reflects the values and norms of the time in which it is written.